skagedal/skagedal.github.io/_posts/2017-12-30-decimal-decoding.markdown

 date:   2017-12-30 23:00:00 +0200
 ---

 A JSON document can contain numbers, written in decimal notation.
 The standard does not specify any type for these numbers – a number is just defined syntactically as a sequence of digits, optionally followed by a dot and some more digits.
-(There may also be a minus sign in the front and there may be a an exponent in the end – please see [the standard](http://json.org/) for the exact specification.)
+(There may also be a minus sign in the front and an exponent in the end – see [the standard](http://json.org/) for the exact specification.)

 A JSON parser should do the best job it can to preserve this information in the types available to the programmer.
 In this blog post I am taking a look at the tools available on the Apple platforms, and explore a problem that occurs when using the `Decimal` type.